Epic-legend128/Graph-Algorithms/README.md

 }
 ```

-## Shortest Path
+## Pathfinding
-Shortest path algorithms are used to figure out, as the name suggests, the shortest path between two nodes on a graph.
-In cases where the weight of all of the edges is the same, a simple BFS would be enough to calculate the shortest path, however, with the addition of weights, such an approach is insufficient.
+Pathfinding algorithms are used to figure out, as the name suggests, the optimal path between two nodes on a graph.
+In cases where the weight of all of the edges is the same, a simple BFS would be enough to calculate the shortest path, however, with the addition of weights, such an approach is insufficient.<br>

+These pathfinding algorithms can be used in real life to calculate the fastest or shortest route between 2 points on a map.
+However, that is just the most obvious example.
+They can also be used to calculate optimal choices where each edge leads to a new one and the weight of an edge is some kind of consequence.
+For instance, each node could represent a state and you want to get from state X to state Y. This could easily translate to finding solutions to a Rubik's cube or even at a Tic-Tac-Toe game where you would want to solve the Rubik's cube or go into a win state respectively.

 ### Dijkstra
-Dijkstra is a pathfinding algorithm which only works on graphs with non-negative weights.
-It closely resembles BFS, with the greatest change being the use of a heap instead of a queue.
-In C++, a heap can be used by utilizing `std::priority_queue`.
+Dijkstra is a pathfinding algorithm which only works on graphs with <strong>non-negative weights</strong>.
+It closely resembles BFS, with the greatest change being the use of a <strong>priority queue</strong> instead of a queue.
+In C++, a priority queue(`std::priority_queue`) is implemented using <strong>heaps</strong>.
 A heap is a binary tree in which every parent node has the minimum/maximum value between their children.
 There are 2 types of heaps, max-heaps and min-heaps.
 Max-heaps have parents with maximum value whereas min-heaps have them with minimum value.
 In the case of Dijkstra, we will be using a min-heap.
 With heaps, you can access the minimum element of all of the items inserted in constant time.
 However, the addition of elements to the heap has an asymptotic time notation of $log(N)$, where N is the amount of items added.<br>
 Dijkstra does not only find the shortest path from node A to B, but in reality, it finds the shortest path from a source node to all other nodes in a graph.
 The way it works is simple.
 The steps are described below:
 1. Using a hash map or vector mark the source node as having a distance of 0 from the source and all other nodes as having infinite distance(to imply they are unvisited)
 2. Push the source node to the priority queue together with the distance from the source node(0)